 Another important issue you should arrange for is how the funeral and burial expenses will be paid.
 There are two main ways you can do this.
 You could:

 - Payment Up Front: The benefit of paying in advance is that you have done some of the work that your family would otherwise have to sort out and handle.
 The risk of doing this is that the funds spent may not be properly handled.
 Be cautious, and choose trustworthy funeral and burial service vendor to avoid scams and legal headaches.

 - Putting Away Specific Funds for Funeral and Burial Expenses: When choosing this option, set aside funds in a straight-forward, interest-earning bank account.
 Name a beneficiary who can access this account and carry out your wishes.
 Clearly communicate to your beneficiary the purpose of the funds and exactly what should be done with it.

-If you or a loved one needs help arranging for funeral and burial or cremation, contact our Michigan elder law and probate law firm at (248) 641-7070 or fill our our online form.
+If you or a loved one needs help arranging for funeral and burial or cremation, contact our Michigan elder law and probate law firm at (248) 213-9514 or fill out our online form.
 Our dedicated elder law and probate attorneys at BRMM will evaluate your circumstances and work with you to carefully document a personally tailored plan.